-It is always possible to increase the robustness of the sprayhead placement from obstructions by adding additional heads.
+It is always possible to increase the robustness of the spray head placement from obstructions by adding additional heads.
+This does not increase the discharge density as only one spray head, per system, will activate (electronically controlled).
 In rooms where there is an increased likelihood of obstruction adding additional heads, over and above the minimum requirement, is an easy way to reduce the risk.
 A Person-Centred Fire Risk Assessment (PCFRA) can be used to identify any attributes of individuals with greater propensity to obstruct the head or tamper with the system.

-Installing two Automist systems in parallel
+Installing two Automist systems in parallel for increased density or robustness

 It is possible to increase the resilience of the system and double the watermist output by installing two systems in parallel.
 This can be achieved by protecting the same space with two heads from different pumps.
-Care must be taken to consider the water supply requirement (see page 36) for this configuration as both systems may run at the same time depending on the fire (at least 16 lpm required).
+Care must be taken to consider double the water supply (see page 41) for this configuration as both systems may run at the same time depending on the fire.

-Figure 31: Installing two Automist systems in parallel
+Figure 36: Installing two Automist systems in parallel